About us

 With contributions by:

-Desiree van den Bogaard (Avans), Eva Woertman (Surf), Gerben ter Riet (Amsterdam University of Applied Sciences), Wilke van Beest (Utrecht University of Applied Sciences), Vladimir Bartelds (Hanze University of Applied Sciences), Lisette Wegener (Amsterdam University of Applied Sciences) and Gerwin Evers (Technopolis).
+Desiree van den Bogaard (Avans), Eva Woertman (Surf), Gerben ter Riet (Amsterdam University of Applied Sciences), Wilke van Beest (Utrecht University of Applied Sciences), Vladimir Bartelds (Hanze University of Applied Sciences), Lisette Wegener (Amsterdam University of Applied Sciences), Gerwin Evers (Technopolis) and Leonie van Drooge (LvD Impact & Evaluatie).

 Made possible by: